Past posts live here. Come 👋🏼 at me on FB, IG, Threads & Bluesky

 People with a proclivity toward anxiety (hello!) often believe that worrying will solve their problems.
 Worrying is active; it offers a false sense of control over a situation, and anxious people tend to rely on it, misusing it like a self-soothing blanket.

 The problem is that anxiety traps us in place, and so does ruminating.
 And just like anxiety, ruminating often causes the ruminator to feel out of control.
-There is a very thin line between worrying and ruminating—while both are symptoms of anxiety and depression, worry is more lenient, it’ll allow any thought in, no matter what it’s wearing.
+There is a fragile line between worrying and ruminating.
+While both are symptoms of anxiety and depression, worry is more lenient, it’ll allow any thought in, no matter what it’s wearing.

 Rumination, on the other hand, has a dress code.
-It prefers its thoughts to behave in the same manner—stuck and recycling the same negative material over and over again.
+It prefers its thoughts to behave in the same manner, repeatedly sticking and recycling the same harmful material.

 Ruminating is a trap posing as a good plan made by a bad friend.
 And like a bad friend, rumination is poisonous.
-When it surfaces, it’s a signal that something else inside of you needs attention.
+When it surfaces, it signals that something inside of you needs attention.

 A couple of weeks ago, I got caught in its crosshairs.
-A worry got lodged in my brain and caused me so much discomfort, I could not carry on with my day until I dislodged it.
+A worry got lodged in my brain and caused me so much discomfort that I could not carry on with my day until I dislodged it.

 I was so stuck in my head that I felt like this ruminating thought was now me, permanently—One-Thought Amanda.